sdeepakraja105-spec/Valentine/README.md

 </div>

 <script>
 const message = "Hey Varshini...
-I have something to tell you 💖\n\nWill you be my Valentine? 🥺";
+I have something to tell you 💖

+Will you be my Valentine? 🥺";
 let i = 0;

 const textElement = document.getElementById("text");